- Created: Thursday, 01 October 2009 15:39

 However, for the Tories and the right-wing press, Pinochet had become a martyr, and any amount of lying was acceptable to press their case.
 Pinochet's detention was an unwarranted intrusion into the internal affairs of Chile.
 The people had democratically voted for the settlement which left him untouched in his own country as a senator for life.
 Despite some unfortunate 'excesses', he had given the country economic and political stability.
 All this is a complete whitewash.

-25,000 people disappeared or were murdered under Pinochet - not just the 3-4,000 'proven' cases quoted in the press.
+Under Pinochet, over 4,000 people were disappeared or murdered.
 The 'free market' experiment that he supervised in the late 1970s resulted in near-bankruptcy by 1983.
 The previous year had seen Chilean GDP fall by nearly 20%, and unemployment reach 22%.
 Under the direction of Milton Friedman, arch exponent of neo-liberalism, and the so-called 'Chicago Boys', his Chilean disciples, the minimum wage was abolished, union bargaining outlawed, public employment slashed, 212 industries and 66 banks privatised.
 The conglomerates that took them over used them as collateral to obtain huge loans.
 In 1982, they collapsed.
 The Chilean people took to the streets as two-fifths of them faced starvation.
 Pinochet did a U-turn, re-nationalising industries, in particular copper, and embarking on a programme of public expenditure.
 What finally rescued the economy was the export-led boom of the late 1980s, itself dependent on a temporary upturn in world economic conditions creating a demand for Chilean copper and agricultural produce.
 The 1988 settlement which effectively gave Pinochet internal immunity was not the result of a free vote: it was the maximum the armed forces were prepared to concede at the time.

 Even today, Chilean democracy remains a threadbare velvet glove over the mailed fist of the Chilean armed forces.
 Detention and torture of socialists and communists continue, as does the persecution of the Mapuche aboriginal population.
 This is supervised by a coalition which includes Foreign Minister Ricardo Lagos, a Chilean Tony Blair, and touted as the first 'socialist' president since Allende.
 The idea that Pinochet's detention would undermine the Chilean settlement demonstrates its complete lack of popular support.